balaji-2021/Capstone3/README.md

 * What insights can we get from these cluster segments?
 * How can the created clusters be used in the application to target users with specialized content e.g. item recommendations?

+## Data Used

+The data used is a public dataset from the UCI Machine Learning Repository on transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.

+The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.